Lomkit/Laravel/README.md

 php artisan vendor:publish --tag=lomkit-config
 ```

 More doc about google api key can be found here: https://github.com/googleapis/google-cloud-php/blob/master/AUTHENTICATION.md
+By default the key is trying to be found at `storage_path('app/google-key.json')`

 ## Traits